 Press the Clean button.
 Wait until the entire cleanup process is finished.

 Repeat steps 01 to 09.
-In this second and third round, select Clutter OR you can also select Large & Old Files instead of choosing Junk Files.
+In this second and third round, select Mail Trash OR you can also select Large & Old Files instead of choosing System Junk.

 This is where you should have a backup plan always in place for your Mac device.
 There must be two separate backups located in two destinations that are different from each other.